November 12, 2025

 (a) High-slab resident individuals

-• Tax on the full buyback amount at 30% (plus surcharge and cess, if applicable) can be significant.
+• Tax on the full buyback amount at the highest slab rate, plus surcharge and cess where applicable, can be significant.

 • The capital loss helps only if they have or will have other capital gains to set off in the present or future years.